maci0/openshift4-ansible/README.md

 # openshift4-ansible

-installs into an existing VPC
+Creates UPI on AWS into an existing VPC.
+Some information has to be provides.
+See vars.yaml